Firstyear/prd-blog/blog_source/2017/05/23/kerberos_why_the_world_moved_on.rst

 PS
 --

 Before anyone who works on kerberos or related project gets up an says "Ohh but just look at ..." - no, no, stop.
 Stop.
 This is a description of the *user experience* with kerberos today.
-Even if *you* know how it works, or know of all the documentation that does mean that *I* know about it, or the rest of the world does.
+Even if *you* know how it works, or know of all the documentation that does *NOT* mean that *I* know about it, or the rest of the world does.
 The evidence is there, and the developers of the opensource world have voted to "move on" from kerberos on GSSAPI.
 No amount of "ohh but you can just do ..." will change that.
 It's done.

 .. author:: default
 .. categories:: none